opencv/opencv/modules/imgproc/doc/feature_detection.rst

     dilate(corners, dilated_corners, Mat(), 1);
     Mat corner_mask = corners == dilated_corners;

 ..
-[Canny86] J. Canny.
-A Computational Approach to Edge Detection, IEEE Trans. on Pattern Analysis and Machine Intelligence, 8(6), pp. 679-698 (1986).
+[Canny86] J. Canny. *A Computational Approach to Edge Detection*, IEEE Trans. on Pattern Analysis and Machine Intelligence, 8(6), pp. 679-698 (1986).

 ..
-[Matas00] Matas, J. and Galambos, C. and Kittler, J.V., “Robust Detection of Lines Using the Progressive Probabilistic Hough Transform”.
+[Matas00] Matas, J. and Galambos, C. and Kittler, J.V., *Robust Detection of Lines Using the Progressive Probabilistic Hough Transform*.
 CVIU 78 1, pp 119-137 (2000)

 ..
-[Shi94] J. Shi and C. Tomasi.
-Good features to track.
+[Shi94] J. Shi and C. Tomasi. *Good Features to Track*.
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 593-600, June 1994.

 ..
-[Yuen90] Yuen, H. K. and Princen, J. and Illingworth, J. and Kittler, J., “Comparative study of Hough transform methods for circle finding”.
+[Yuen90] Yuen, H. K. and Princen, J. and Illingworth, J. and Kittler, J., *Comparative study of Hough transform methods for circle finding*.
 Image Vision Comput.
 8 1, pp 71–77 (1990)